TimeMachine1994/081925-SvelteTweb/Old Docs01/093025-firestore-security-rules.md

-# TributeStream Firestore Security Rules Documentation
+# Tributestream Firestore Security Rules Documentation
 **Date:** September 30, 2025
 **Purpose:** Define what determines if content is readable by unauthorized users